-During the invasion of Aegon Targaryen, Loren I Lannister, King of the Rock, mustered his armies to fight the invaders.
-Allied with Mern IX Gardener, King of the Reach, they assembled an enormous host, remembered as the Host of the Two Kings.
+Loren I Lannister, King of the Rock, mustered his armies to fight Aegon Targaryen, Lord of Dragonstone, during Aegon's Conquest.
+Allied with Mern IX Gardener, King of the Reach, they assembled the enormous Host of the Two Kings.
 However, they were no match for Targaryen dragons.
 King Loren escaped the so-called Field of Fire and submitted to Aegon.
-His primacy in the westerlands was confirmed by the Targaryens.
+His primacy in the westerlands as Warden of the West was confirmed by the Targaryens.
 Since this time the westerlands have been part of the Seven Kingdoms controlled by the Iron Throne.

 - Main article: Robert's Rebellion

-For the better part of the War of the Usurper the westerlands remained neutral.
-After the Battle of the Trident and the death of Rhaeger, however, Tywin chose the side of the rebels.
-The westermen army sacked King's Landing, and killed the Targaryen heirs to prove their support.
-After being crowned king, Robert Baratheon married Cersei Lannister to bind the Lannisters to his cause.
+For the better part of the war the westerlands remained neutral.
+After the Battle of the Trident and the death of Rhaeger, however, Tywin chose the side of the rebels instead of his one-time friend, Aerys.
+Tywin ordered the Sack of King's Landing and the killing of the Targaryen heirs to prove House Lannister's support.
+After being crowned king, Robert I married Cersei Lannister to bind the Lannisters to his cause.

 A Game of Thrones